The 15 best zoos in the Netherlands

 If you are in the Netherlands and interested in visiting a zoological garden, this post may be handy.
-I will introduce you to 15 famous Dutch zoos, that all differ from each other.
+I will introduce you to the 15 best zoos in the Netherlands, that all differ from each other.
 Some of them just focus on monkeys, sea creatures, butterflies or on a mixture of animals like mammals, fish, birds, reptiles, amphibians or insects.
 In Dutch, we call most of the zoos: ‘dierentuinen’.

 Artis Royal Zoo, Amsterdam (open all year)